madara-tribe/BERT-Emotion_Analysis/README.md

 I made dataset by scraping texts from movie review site and twitter.
 And the model I used is Bert.

+You should be reffered to [here](https://qiita.com/hideki/items/8cae63a0ba80e8d34e39) for keras-BERT

 Show below my blog link about this task's process and detail.